ericnshimiye/labyrinth/README.md

 ## Labyrinth API

-The labyrinth API is a node.js + mongodb app that allow users to try to escape from a maze.
+The labyrinth API is a node.js + mongodb/pouchdb app that allow users to try to escape from a maze.
 Ready to face the challenge ?

 ### Configuration